Try this classic Pilates mat sequence for March MATness (or any month this year)

 If you are connected to a Pilates studio, the simplest way to participate is to join in with whatever your studio has planned.
 If you don’t have access to a studio or Pilates trainer, you can start by grabbing a copy of Return to Life, the original text written by Joseph Pilates.
 Know your limits and practice the exercises within your personal abilities.
 Many of them are not easy.
 This is when working with a certified trainer is helpful.
 They can help modify the exercises in ways to achieve maximum benefit for each individual.

 Ready to celebrate March MATness?
 Here is the sequence of the original 34 Pilates mat exercises, along with the social media posting schedule, should you wish to follow it.
 Work through the exercises daily, or weekly on your own.
-Or better yet join our livestream classes and let us lead the way.
+Or better yet, try our MOVE On Demand Classical Order Mat Class and let us lead the way.
 Once again, the only rule is to give each exercise a try.

 March 1: The Hundred (#hundred)